ajandera/tpia/homeworks/final_homework.md

 # Final homework

 Create application by your own.\
-Theme is independent,but you have to pass minimal requirements.
+Topic is independent,but you have to pass minimal requirements.

 Minimal requirements:
  - min 3 classes